grpc/proposal/A110-child-channel-plugins.md

 The primary motivation for this feature is the need to configure observability on a per-child-channel basis.

 * StatsPlugins & Tracing: Users need to configure metric sinks (as described in gRFC [A66](https://github.com/grpc/proposal/blob/master/A66-otel-stats.md) and [A72](https://github.com/grpc/proposal/blob/master/A72-open-telemetry-tracing.md)) so that telemetry from internal channels is correctly tagged and exported.
-* Interceptors: Users may need to apply specific interceptors (e.g., for authentication, logging, or tracing) to internal traffic.
+* Interceptors: Users may need to apply specific interceptors (e.g., for logging, or tracing) to internal traffic.

 These configurations cannot be set globally because different parts of an application may require different configurations, such as different metric backends or security credentials.